Access nearly 150 years of the world's largest selling newspaper

 The Telegraph Historical Archive, 1855-2000 is the fully searchable digital archive of what was once the world's largest-selling newspaper.
 Researchers and students can full-text search across 1 million pages of the newspaper's backfile from its first issue to the end of 2000, including issues of the Sunday Telegraph from 1961.

-Further extending Gale's coverage of quality UK newspaper press, the Telegraph is a superb complement to other newspaper titles in Gale NewsVault, providing an alternative voice for researchers to titles such as the Times and the Daily Mail.
+Further extending Gale's coverage of quality UK newspaper press, the Telegraph is a superb complement to Gale's other historical newspapers, providing an alternative voice for researchers to titles such as the Times and the Daily Mail.

 Launched in 1855, the Telegraph is generally seen by press historians as the start of a new era of journalism that emerged following the repeal of stamp duty and signalling the first step towards the mass-market journalism of the Daily Mail.